Bartholomey/the_lake_redoubt/julija/12_chapter_twelve.md

 *The angel says the longer I live, more vulgar I am in her eyes.*

-**82**
+**81**

 In the end, she is right: eleven unbearably long years ...
 Yet here I am, still taking care of my form as best as I can.
 Last time, her visit was unusually long, so long in fact that I had to disturb the flow of things by washing my hair, and she was asking, “Why are you still doing this?” with me responding, “I don’t know, I don’t know, I don’t know.”

 *Angel: “What are you waiting for?”*

-My reply: “I have already told you: the fear of pain.
+Me: “I have already told you: the fear of pain.
 Because I’m scared.
 Because the world still allows me to drift in my River of Melancholy.
 And because I’d rather just go to bed and sleep.”